Abertamy: Sights

 Abertamy lies in the mining cultural landscape Abertamy – Boží Dar – Horní Blatná, which was designated a UNESCO World Heritage Site in 2019 as a part of the transnational Ore Mountain Mining Region.

 The most valuable monument in Abertamy is Mauritius Mine, which is remains of the largest tin mine in the Ore Mountains.
 It was in operation from the 16th century to the 1940s.
-Today it is a national cultural monument.
-It is open to the public. Červená jáma, which is the largest depression after mining activities in the country, is also a part of the protected area of the mine.
+Today it is protected as a national cultural monument and is open to the public. Červená jáma, which is the largest depression after mining activities in the country, is also a part of the protected area of the mine.

 The Church of Fourteen Holy Helpers was built in the late Gothic style in 1534.
 In 1735–1738, it was rebuilt in the Baroque style.
 It was modified to its present form in the first half of the 19th century.